 If you feel like you are not seen anymore because of your age, I want to share how to stop being invisible after 50.

-When I turned 50, I decided that I would never be invisible and at age 61, I feel the most visible and relevant of my entire life.
+Around the time I turned 54, I decided that I would never be invisible and at age 61, I feel the most visible and relevant of my entire life.

 How to Stop Being Invisible After 50